Baxter St Family Residency at STONELEAF Retreat

 “While the traditional residency model of escaping to a bucolic environment to singularly focus on artistic practice can be a well-intentioned dream, for most artists who are also mothers, leaving family behind is often not an option,” said Michi Jigarjian.
 “The Baxter St Family Residency is intended to drive home the notion that motherhood and artistic practice do not have to be mutually exclusive.”

 The Baxter St Family Residency at STONELEAF RETREAT continues Baxter St and STONELEAF’s shared commitment to serving the evolving needs of their artistic communities.
 Artist grantees are jointly and unanimously selected from a pool of nominees.
 The Family Residency is intended as a purely supportive and experiential experience, and does not impose required deliverables upon the selected artist.

-STONELEAF RETREAT is an artist residency and creative space for women and families, set on over 20 acres of land in the Catskill Mountains of New York.
+STONELEAF RETREAT is an artist residency and creative space for womxn and families, set in the Hudson Valley.
 It was founded in 2017 by Helen Toomer and Eric Romano to foster and support connection and community within a calm, natural setting.